 1. Is participating in any concurrent clinical or research study; 2.
-Habitually wears one of the study contact lenses;
+Has any known active ocular disease and/or infection that contraindicates contact lens wear;

-3. Has any known active ocular disease and/or infection that contraindicates contact lens wear; 4.
-Has a systemic condition that in the opinion of the investigator may affect a study outcome variable; 5.
-Is using any systemic or topical medications that in the opinion of the investigator may affect contact lens wear or a study outcome variable; 6.
-Has known sensitivity to the diagnostic sodium fluorescein used in the study; 7.
-Self-reports as pregnant, lactating or planning a pregnancy at the time of enrolment; 8.
+3. Has a systemic or ocular condition that in the opinion of the investigator may affect a study outcome variable; 4.
+Is using any systemic or topical medications that in the opinion of the investigator may affect contact lens wear or a study outcome variable; 5.
+Has known sensitivity to the diagnostic sodium fluorescein used in the study; 6.
+Self-reports as pregnant, lactating or planning a pregnancy at the time of enrolment; 7.
 Has undergone refractive error surgery or intraocular surgery.